szczyglis-dev/ultimate-chain-parser/README.md

 - parsing bad-arranged or broken data copied from websites, Word documents or PDFs
 - running pre-configured tools (plugins) in the chain
 - complex manipulation on text data
-- comprehensive data parsing using programmable regular expressions run one after another in a defined sequence
+- complex data parsing using programmable regular expressions run one after another in a defined sequence
 - easy to use and powerful configuration system
 - the flow of action based on the splitting into smaller separate tools, each of which performs a different batch of tasks in cooperation with the rest
 - tools included in the package that can work separately or together: parser, cleaner, limiter, splitter, eraser and replacer